Psychedelic Dessert Fondue 1970s

-Satisfy Your Sweet Tooth with a Trip Down Memory Lane.
+Satisfy Your Sweet Tooth with a Trip Down Memory Lane

 This article contains affiliate links, which supports the free content on this blog.
 As an Amazon Associates affiliate, I earn from qualifying purchases.
-This is at no additional cost to you.

 What type of fondue pot do I use?